 Helping school leaders put equity initiatives into practice

-The RISE Urban Principal Preparation (RISE UPP) program is a free learning opportunity that aims to create a pipeline for principals and teacher-leaders who are committed to advancing equity in San Diego County’s urban schools.
-It's possible through a partnership between San Diego County Office of Education (SDCOE), RISE San Diego, and Teach for America (TFA).
+Applications are being accepted now for the RISE Urban Principal Preparation (RISE UPP) program, a free learning opportunity that aims to create a pipeline for principals and teacher-leaders who are committed to advancing equity in San Diego County’s urban schools.
+It's made possible through a partnership between San Diego County Office of Education (SDCOE), RISE San Diego, and Teach for America (TFA).

 RISE UPP participants are:

 - Current principals (fewer than five years of experience)